fanout/python-faas-grip/README.md

 Author: Justin Karneges <justin@fanout.io>

 Function-as-a-service backends are not well-suited for handling long-lived connections, such as HTTP streams or WebSockets, because the function invocations are meant to be short-lived.
 The FaaS GRIP library makes it easy to delegate long-lived connection management to [Fanout Cloud](https://fanout.io/cloud/).
-This way, the backend function only needs to be invoked when there is connection activity, rather than having to remain running for the duration of each connection.
+This way, backend functions only need to be invoked when there is connection activity, rather than having to run for the duration of each connection.

-This library is intended for use with AWS Lambda with AWS API Gateway.
+This library is intended for use with AWS Lambda and AWS API Gateway.
 Support for other FaaS backends may be added in the future.

 # Setup